 Without question, those groups are hugely under-represented and Maryland legislators, when crafting their sports gambling law, were determined to establish more diversity.

 Recently, a law firm adviser to the Maryland Sports Wagering Application Review Commission, along with Spectrum Gaming, industry consultants, held an informational summit where potential applicants learned what it takes to be a bookmaker.
 In truth, the message was also sobering.

 It just so happened to occur just before the four-year anniversary of the Professional and Amateur Sports Protection Act (PASPA) being overturned by the U.S. Supreme Court, allowing states to offer legal sports betting.

 At the informational gathering, Johnnie Grooms, director of East Coast Retail Sports Betting for BetMGM Maryland, laid out the roller-coaster of bookmaking.

 “I don’t want to be a gloom-and-doom guy but I want to make sure that anyone who is entertaining the thought process understands there is a risk involved.
 You can lose money,” Grooms said.

 The first weekend that the sportsbook opened at MGM National Harbor in December, NFL betting favorites won game after game.
 That’s bad for the books and Grooms said sportsbook lost about $300,000.

 Losing can go on for far longer than you might think, he said.
 In February, BetMGM booked nearly $8 million in wagers and still lost more than $30,000 overall.

-Paul Hannon is a senior vice president for corporate development for PointsBet USA.
+Paul Hannon is a senior vice president for corporate development for PointsBet Maryland.
 His company has partnered with a Maryland minority-owned business, the Riverboat on the Potomac, which has been awarded a retail license but hasn’t started taking wagers.